Taiwan barbet

-The Taiwan barbet (Psilopogon nuchalis), also known as the embroidered barbet, is a species of bird endemic to the country of Taiwan.
+The Taiwan barbet (Psilopogon nuchalis), also known as the embroidered barbet, is a species of bird endemic to Taiwan.

 Taxonomy

 It was formerly considered a subspecies of the black-browed barbet (Psilopogon oorti) and placed in the genus Megalaima.

 Description

 It is about 20 cm long.
 The plumage is mostly green.
 The lore has a red spot.
 The ear-coverts and lower malar are blue.
 The throat is mustard yellow.
 The forehead is yellow.
 There is a black stripe above the eye.
 The beak is black and thick.
 The breast has a blue band and a red band.
 The belly is yellowish-green.
 The feet are greyish.
 The sexes are alike.

 Name

 In Taiwan, the bird is known as the "five-colored bird" (五色鳥 (Wǔsèniǎo)), referring to the five colors on its plumage.
 Because of its colorful plumage and that its call resembles that of a percussion instrument known as a wooden fish, the species is also referred to as the "colorful monk" (花和尚 (Huā Héshàng); Taiwanese Hokkien: hue-á huê-siūnn) by Taiwanese.